andrewacashner/hearingfaithms/chapters/chapter-3.md

 elocuencia que la de Tulio, y aun que las músicas de los ángeles del cielo."]

 \noindent
+It is important to note that here again, the preacher's concern is not simply to explain some fact about Christ's birth; instead he wants to prompt the faithful to *listen* to Christ's voice.

+Fray Luis's image of the infant Christ as an orator encapsulates the trope of Christ as the *Verbum infans*.
 For this passage Fray Luis cites "a doctor," and in fact the whole passage is a paraphrase from Saint Bernard of Clairvaux.
-The Latin key term behind the friar's phrase *la palabra de Dios enmudecida* is, in Bernard's fifth Christmas sermon, *Verbum infans*---the Word who is both "infant" and "unspeaking," since like the Spanish *infante* in Padilla's villancico, the Latin word *infans* can have either meaning.
+When the friar calls Jesus *la palabra de Dios enmudecida* he is glossing the term *Verbum infans* in Bernard's fifth Christmas sermon.
 Bernard expresses the trope in this way:

 > But what kind of mediator is this, you ask, who is born in a stable, placed in